sethmiles/bar-chart/README.md

-barPadding | Number | The padding inbetween each bar titleAccessor | String | The name of the value in the data used for the bar title (and unique identifier) valueAccessor | String | The name of the value in the data for the number transitionDuration | Number | Length of animation durations in miliseconds
+barPadding | Number | The padding inbetween each bar titleAccessor | String | The name of the value in the data used for the bar title (and unique identifier) valueAccessor | String | The name of the value in the data for the number transitionDuration | Number | Length of animation durations in milliseconds

 ##Update